-Christian Lampert received his musical education in horn with Francesco Raselli in Basel, Mahir Cakar in Stuttgart and Prof. Erich Penzel in Cologne.
-At a young age he became a scholarship holder of the German National Academic Foundation and a prize winner of various national and international competitions; among them the International Instrumental Competition Markneukirchen and the German Music Competition in Bonn.
+Christian Lampert received his musical training in the horn with Francesco Raselli in Basel, Mahir Cakar in Stuttgart and Prof. Erich Penzel in Cologne.
+He received a scholarship from the German National Academic Foundation at a young age and won prizes at various national and international competitions, including the International Instrumental Competition in Markneukirchen and the German Music Competition in Bonn.

 He was principal horn of the Frankfurt Opera and Museum Orchestra, the Frankfurt Radio Symphony Orchestra and the Bayreuth Festival Orchestra.

 In addition to his solo activities, Christian Lampert devotes himself particularly to chamber music and has participated in various renowned ensembles, including German Hornsound, City-Brass Stuttgart, HR-Brass, German Brass, Linos- Ensemble, Ensemble Villa Musica, Consortium Classicum and the Avalon Wind Quintet.

 Since 2004 he has taught as a full-time professor of horn at the conservatories in Basel and Stuttgart.
 In 2018 he took over the presidency of the

 International Instrumental Competition Markneukirchen for wind instruments.